litepresence/Honest-MPA-Price-Feeds/README.md

 If that fails you may need to set up a virtual enviroment for python3.9+, which is outside the scope of this document.
 See [here](https://realpython.com/python-virtual-environments-a-primer/) for instructions.

-> The pricefeed script for the HONEST mpa's used to provide additional functionality called `sceletus`.
-This aspect of the script performed a dust quantity wash trade once per hour to provide a historical chart reference rate.
-This functionality has since been removed to simplify the script, but there remains a `honest_cross_rates.txt` file in the `pipe` folder so that custom or 3rd party sceletus scripts may use HONEST's curated price data.
+There is a streaming file `honest_cross_rates.txt` in the `pipe` folder so that custom or 3rd party integrations may use HONEST's curated price data.

 You are now ready to deploy live.
 Run `HONEST.py` in the terminal.
 Choose `y + Enter` to enable publishing.